AnserShafiq/Intellect-Workforce/README.md

-# Intellect-Workforce
-A MERN project got developed for a job recruitment company named as Intellect workforce.
+# IntellectWorkforce : <h4>A business website for a job recruitment company named as Intellect Workforce and based in Ontario Canada.</h4>